Biblical words matter.

 Among the questionable practices we find in the Church today is the use of vegetable oil for the ordination of those appointed to positions of authority and healing those suffering from sickness.
 The justification for this is limited but has its origins in the Old Testament practice of anointing Priests and Kings and secondly as a medicinal remedy.
 I would suggest that neither has any spiritual relevance, scriptural support, or medical precedent, for today.
 Further, I would suggest it doesn't impart spiritual authority or power to the recipient because the practice is simply not biblical.
 In saying this, if we’re suggesting that oil has therapeutic healing properties, then its use may have some benefit, albeit without the science.

-Healing the sick, or honouring guests has nothing to do with the original purpose of the “sacred anointing oil” as found in Exodus 30:30.
+Healing the sick or honouring guests, while valid in their own contexts, bear no direct relation to the original purpose of the sacred anointing oil described in Exodus 30:30.

 Subscribe